 If you provide public accounting services into Australia or New Zealand and earn more than $10,000 gross in fees each calendar year, you must hold a public practice certificate.
 This requirement applies to all members, no matter where in the world you are located.

 If you earn between $10,000 and $45,000 gross fees per calendar year, you may apply for a limited public practice certificate.
 If you earn more than $45,000 gross fees per calendar year, you must apply for a public practice certificate.

-The Public Practice Program has been developed to help members establish themselves in public practice.
+The program has been developed to help members establish themselves in public practice.
 It builds on the technical expertise and experience gained from the CPA Program and through hands-on business experience.
 It focuses on non-technical skills such as strategic planning, marketing, risk management and practice development.

 You must apply for a public practice certificate within eight years of passing the exam for the Practice Management distance learning subject.
-A Public Practice Program Intensive workshop must also be attended within the eight-year timeframe.
+A Public Practice Program Intensive workshop must be attended within the eight-year time frame.
 You must also:

 - pass the Advanced Taxation segment of the CPA Program

 - have the required practical experience as stated in By-Law 9.4

 - hold appropriate professional indemnity insurance

 - agree to comply with the Quality Review Program.